jrfnl/clearPHP/rules/imported-collision.md

 <!-- Good Practices -->
 # No Closure Argument Collisions

-When defining a closure, two kinds of variables may be including in the following code :
+When defining a closure, two kinds of variables may be included in the following code:

 * The one used as arguments
 * The one stated in the `use` statement